‘Playboy’ Model Lindsey Pelas Sets Instagram On Fire With Up-Close Cleavage Snap

 “Indescribably gorgeous as always,” commented a third.

-While the latest post on Lindsey’s feed was a zoomed in shot, the babe has never been afraid to show off her incredible figure on the platform as well.
+While the latest post on Lindsey’s feed was a zoomed-in shot, the babe has never been afraid to show off her incredible figure on the platform as well.
 As The Inquisitr previously reported, she recently shared a sexy bedroom snap that saw her flaunting her famous curves in a bright orange bikini that left very little to the imagination, and sent her fans into an absolute frenzy.